afstarke/tidalCulvert_datasheet/README.md

-# Long Island Road-Stream Crossing R
+# Long Island Road-Stream Crossing
 This repository documents:

  - steps taken to migrate field data from summary datasheets to spatial data base.